 India might have played their last ODI before the Champions Trophy that was hosted by England in June, 2016 but that doesn’t mean the side should have any problems going into the competition.
 Especially with respect to rustiness given that the Indian Premier League will finish around a week before the start of the Champions Trophy.

-Probable 15-man Indian Champions Trophy squad 2017: Virat Kohli (C), Rohit Sharma, Mohammed Shami, Hardik Pandya, Ajinkya Rahane, Shikhar Dhawan, Bhuvneshwar Kumar, Ravindra Jadeja, KL Rahul, Umesh Yadav, Ravichandran Ashwin, Jasprit Bumrah, Yuvraj Singh, MS Dhoni (WK), Kedar Jadhav
+15-man Indian Champions Trophy squad 2017: Virat Kohli (C), Rohit Sharma, Mohammed Shami, Hardik Pandya, Ajinkya Rahane, Shikhar Dhawan, Bhuvneshwar Kumar, Ravindra Jadeja, Dinesh Karthik, Umesh Yadav, Ravichandran Ashwin, Jasprit Bumrah, Yuvraj Singh, MS Dhoni (WK), Kedar Jadhav

 India Champions Trophy Schedule 2017

 Team India’s schedule for 2017 ICC Champions Trophy is placed below;

 - 04 Jun 2017: India vs Pakistan in Birmingham (Edgbaston) – 3:00 PM IST

 - 08 Jun 2017: India vs Sri Lanka in London (Kennington Oval) – 3:00 PM IST